deezombiedude612/oop-labs/src/lab06.md

     Planet Name: Earth
     Travel Days: 365

+1. Add the following constructors to your `Planet` class:

+    - A no-arg constructor to initialize the value of `name` to "Earth" and `travelDays` to 365.

+    - A constructor with two parameters.

+    Modify your test class to test the constructors you have defined.

-1. Add a `calculateAge()` method to your `Planet` class which calculates the person's age on that planet.
+2. Add a `calculateAge()` method to your `Planet` class which calculates the person's age on that planet.
     Use the following formula:

         Age on the planet = (age * 365) / travelDays